 Siegel & Stockman is still at the same place and twenty craftsmen and craftswomen are instrumental in maintaining and perpetuating its skill.

-Siegel & Stockman will celebrate its 150th anniversary in 2017 !
+Siegel & Stockman has celebrated its 150th anniversary in 2017!